samgoulden28/red-badger-mars-project/README.md

 # Running the project

-Simply run `npm t` to see tests passing
+Simply run `npm i` then `npm t` to see tests passing

 ## Step 1 - Initialize Project

 The first step is to initialize my project and get Jest running so I will do that.

-I added typescript and @types/node as dev dependencies to the project then ran npx tsc --init to make the tsconfig.
+I added typescript and `@types/node` as dev dependencies to the project then ran `npx tsc --init` to make the tsconfig.

 I added some simple scripts to package.json to compile and run the app like: